Journal Policies

 The journal operates on a pure Open Access model, meaning all published content is freely available immediately upon publication.

-• Primary and Sole Revenue Source (Author Processing Charges - APCs): The journal is entirely sustained by Author Processing Charges (APCs) paid upon the acceptance of a manuscript.
+• Primary and Sole Revenue Source (Article Processing Charges - APCs): The journal is entirely sustained by Article Processing Charges (APCs) paid upon the acceptance of a manuscript.
 This fee covers all costs associated with the publication process, including peer review management, professional copyediting, typesetting, online hosting, and permanent digital archiving.

 • No Institutional Support or Other Funding: Ianna does not receive any grants, institutional subsidies, subscriptions, advertising revenue, or other forms of external funding.

-• Waiver Policy: No waivers or discounts on the Author Processing Charge are offered.
+• Waiver Policy: No waivers or discounts on the Article Processing Charge are offered.
 The APC is the only mechanism for sustaining the journal's operation.

 All editorial decisions regarding manuscript acceptance or rejection are based solely on the scientific merit, originality, and relevance of the research.
 The obligation for APC payment begins only after a manuscript has been formally accepted following peer review.
 The payment status has absolutely no influence on the editorial decision-making process.